signalfx/signalfx-dotnet-tracing/docs/correlating-traces-with-logs.md

 </layout>
 ```

-When using the `PatternLayout` you have to add the context fields manually
+When using the `PatternLayout`, add the context fields manually.
-and their values must be wrapped in quotation marks.
+Values must be wrapped in quotation marks.
 For example:

 ```xml
 <layout type="log4net.Layout.PatternLayout">